VainF/Torch-Pruning/README.md

 * Pruning benchmarks for CIFAR and ImageNet.
 * A paper about this repo (:heavy_check_mark:, will be released ASAP)

-## How it works

-Torch-Pruning will forward your model with a fake inputs and trace the computational graph just like ``torch.jit``.
-A dependency graph will be established to record the coupling between layers.
-Torch-pruning will collect all affected layers according by propogating your pruning operations through the whole graph, and then return a `PruningClique` for pruning.
-All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.

 ## Installation
 ```bash
 pip install torch-pruning # v1.0.0